 Brake Line Failure and Replacement:

 Not only do brake pads and brake fluid need replacing, but the lines that carry the fluid to the brakes sometimes need replacing too!

-The brake fluid line seems to have broken leading up to a front wheel.
+The brake line seems to have broken leading up to a front wheel.
 Good thing we were near a large enough town to get parts.
-Steve blamed me because I was driving the motorhome up on blocks to level it and he said I stomped on the brake pedal too hard!
+Steve blamed me for "breaking the brake" because I was the one driving the motorhome up on blocks to level it.
+He said I stomped on the brake pedal too hard!
 Well, better that it breaks here in a park rather than in the middle of some mountain descent, right????

 Now it was time for Steveio to get to work!
 He got down and dirty to figure out the busted brake line, and take measurements and get a good idea of what parts he would need to fabricate a new line.